michuW93/microsoft_azure_fundamentals/README.md

 18. All Azure services that are in public preview are excluded from the Service Level Aggrements (SLA).
 PREVIEWS ARE PROVIDED "AS-IS," "WITH ALL FAULTS," AND "AS AVAILABLE," AND ARE EXCLUDEDFROM THE SERVICE LEVEL AGREEMENTS AND LIMITED WARRANTY.
 For virtual machines uptime is guaranteed - VM connectivity at least 99.9%.
 19. <b>Azure Cost Management doesn't estimate up-front cost for cloud.
 Azure Pricing Calculator can do it.</b>
 20. Azure Application Insights detects and diagnoses anomalies in web apps
+21. Azure Event Hubs is a big data streaming platform and event ingestion service.
+It can receive and process millions of events per second.